 Spent More Time With Guests

-Part of that is because we took a lot more time than I’d realized for pictures, right after the ceremony and then again after dinner when the light was better.
-I know the pictures will be awesome, and of course that’s what you have at the end of the day, but it curtailed my visiting time more than I realized.”
+Part of that is because we took a lot more time than I’d realized for pictures.
+Both right after the ceremony and then again after dinner when the light was better.
+I know the pictures will be awesome.
+And of course that’s what you have at the end of the day, but it curtailed my visiting time more than I realized.”

 “Not much but mostly I regret not asking for help during the planning process.
 If people want to help, let them and trust them to get it done.
-I can be a bit controlling with this stuff so no one wanted to get in my way so I needed to let people in more instead of feeling alone and stressed.”
+I can be a bit controlling with this stuff.
+So no one wanted to get in my way.
+I needed to let people in more instead of feeling alone and stressed.”

 No Cell Phones